Macrometacorp/docs/docs/collections/documents/index.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Documents are grouped into collections.
 Each document follows the JSON format and are stored in a binary format called `VelocyPack`.

+## Document Attibutes

 A document can contain attributes that each store a value.
 A value can either be atomic (number, string, Boolean, or null), or compound (array or embedded document or object).
 Arrays and sub-objects can contain all of these types, so a single document can contain nested data structures.

 Each document has two identifying attributes: The `_key` identifies it within a single collection, and the `document handle` identifies it across the entire GeoFabric.
 Additionally, the `document revision` attribute distinguishes individual revisions of a document.
 Transaction only ever see a single document revision.